Joseph Seiden: Projection and camera work

-Seiden was present at the very dawn of the film industry in the New York area as he was a picture operator and voiceover actor at age 15 for the vaudeville and Nickelodeon theaters his family ran, starting in around 1907 with a theater in Greenpoint, Brooklyn and in 1914 the Willott Street Theater in the Lower East Side.
+Seiden was present at the very dawn of the film industry in the New York area as he was a picture operator and voiceover actor at age 15 for the vaudeville and Nickelodeon theaters his family ran, starting in around 1907 with a theater in Greenpoint, Brooklyn and in 1914 the Willott Street Theater on the Lower East Side.
 The comedian George Burns worked in the Columbia street theater as a child and described it in his memoir as a noisy place where the adjacent Billiards hall often drowned out the act.
 By 1916 the family moved from running theatres to founding a production company, with Joseph and his brother Jacob being on the board of the Teeaness Film Co., and in 1918 his own company, Seiden Films, which made short educational or industrial films.
 Joseph soon became a successful cameraman, working for the New York Motion Picture Company, World Film Company, Equitable, and Fox Film.

 Among his notable works during this era was his trip to Poland to film for Richard Ordynski and his Tatra Production Corporation in 1919, as film representative for Herbert Hoover and the American Relief Administration in Europe in the same year.
 He also continued to make industrial films in the United States, refounding his company in 1922 as the Seiden Industrial and Educational Film Corp.
 Associated.

 Later in the 1920s Seiden continued to make money on the production and supply parts of the industry, running a company renting sound equipment for film production and another, the Seiden Camera Exchange, for film and photography equipment.